 What to Ask a Dog Breeder?

-Apart from all the documents, there are many questions that you should remember to ask your dog breeder.
+Apart from all the documents, there are many questions that you should remember to ask your dog breeder, even if just to check their reputation and credentials.
 The puppy’s nature, temperament, and socialization are among several things to know when buying a puppy.
 Here are some crucial questions to ask a dog breeder.
 But don’t worry, these aren’t prying questions and the breeder won’t mind you asking them as these will help you understand your puppy better.

 Your Dog's Socialization